brorb/710-wiki/Content/Characters/SYSTEM II.md

 ]
 ```

-Later on, SYSTEM II confirms this is due to the fact that [[TTH]] is pulling its conversations into [[The Sleuths]] Discord server for some reason:
+Later on, SYSTEM II confirms this is due to the fact that [[TTH]] is pulling its conversations from somewhere:

 ```discord
 [